VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 user$ make
 ```

-The first command to refresh the Linux system dynamic library cache
+The first command will refresh the Linux system dynamic library cache
 system.
 Because by default MiniGUI dynamic libraries are installed in
 the `/usr/local/lib` directory, the system uses a cache to maintain a list
 of all the dynamic libraries installed in the system.
 If the cache is
-not refreshed, It may not be found installed dynamic library problem.
+not refreshed, the system may complain no dynamic library found.

 To run the demo in MiniGUI-Processes runtime mode, you need to start the
 `mginit` program first and then run the other sample programs.
 The
-following is the process of running the same game in MiniGUI-Processes
+following commands gives the process of running a game (`same`) in
-mode:
+MiniGUI-Processes mode:

 ```
 user$ cd mginit